-- The West holds certain advantages which can be set off against those enjoyed by the Soviet Bloc as described at the begining of Part II.
-Foremost amongst these are its relatively profound knowledge and experience of African conditions and the wide range of technical, commercial and administrative connections which it has established in all parts of the Continent.
-It must be a fact that, alongside the hostility created by the colonial relationship, some bonds of sympathy and mutual comprehension have been created which may show their value to greater advantage when the transition to independence has been completed.
-Moreover, the Western Powers are still able, in large parts of Africa, to influence directly the future course of political development, or at least to affect the conditions in which these territories set out upon the path of independence.
+- 49. The West holds certain advantages which can be set off against those enjoyed by the Soviet Bloc as described at the begin-Foremost amongst these are its profound knowledge ing of Part II. and experience of African conditions and the wide range of technical, commercial and administrative connections which it has established in all parts of the continent.
+It must be a fact that, alongside the hostility created by the colonial relationship, many bonds of sympathy and mutual comprehension have been created which may show their value to greater advantage when the transition to independence has Moreover, the Western Powers are still able, in has been completed. large parts of Africa, to influence directly the future course of political development, or at least to affect the conditions in which these territories set out upon the path of independence.
 This ability must not be over-stated, and it is certainly a wasting asset; but if wisely used, and in good time, it may have great importance. - 50.
-As the area of independence grows, the influence of the West becomes more restricted.
-It also changes in character.
-Direct control of events becomes impossible, and even advice ceases to be acceptable.
-New ways have to be found of influencing African thought and action.
+As the area of independence grows, the influence of the It also changes in character.
+West becomes more restricted.
+Direct control of events becomes impossible, and even advice ceases New ways have to be found of influencing African to be acceptable. thought and action.
 Persuasion, example and common interest become the necessary ingredients of any friendly relationship.
-Amongst the principlies which appear to be essential parts of this evolution are that the West should not treat the African continent as if it were a theatre of operations in the East-West struggle; that they should be able to see African problems from the point of view of Africa itself; and that in their economic and other relationships with African territories they should be seen to concern themselves with the interests of Africans as well as their own.
-In general, it appears that such an attitude not only provides the best and only way of countering Soviet policies in Africa, but also offers possibilitites of real mutual benefit.
+Amongst the principles which appear to be essential parts of this evolution are that the West should not treat the African continent as if it were a theatre of operations in the East-West struggle; that they should be able to see African problems from the point of and that in their economic and other relationview of Africa itself; ships with African territories they should be seen to concern themselves with the interests of Africans as well as their own. general, it appears that such an attitude not only provides the best and only way of countering Soviet policies in Africa, but also offers possibilities of real mutual benefit. - It follows that no concerted action by the West should be undertaken under the aegis, or in the name of NATO, this organization being regarded as primarily an instrument in the East-West struggle.
+It also follows - and has been recognised by the European powers themselves - that any concerted action between powers having responsibilities in Africa must be extremely carefully handled, so as to avoid being misconstrued as a common front against African interests. - On the other hand, the Soviet bloc are conducting a concerted attack on the position of the Western world in Africa and some common resistance to this attack is essential, indeed, inevitable.
+Wide and regular exchange of views between member countries in regard to the progress of events in Africa and the measures adopted to meet the threat would seem to be the necessary first step. member countries have special responsibilities and problems in particular territories; others have a wide range of relations with the The greatest possible harmonisation independent countries of Africa.
+NATO SECRET of attitudes amongst all concerned and a pooling of the experience and knowledge of these countries seems desirable.